abishek-ctrl/100-days-of-code/README.md

 Day 99: Followed up on the project.

+Day 100: Completed the PDFChat application through streamlit.

+### Completed First 100 Days of Code.

-For a detailed log of each day's activities, check out the [log.md](log.md) file.
+For a detailed log of each day's activities, check out the [log-r1.md](log-r1.md) file.

 ## Resources